Hollywood writers talks resume as strike deadline looms

-The 9,000-member Writers Guild of America (WGA) and the Alliance of Motion Picture and Television Producers (AMPTP) spent much of the weekend in negotiations ahead of a contract expiration deadline at midnight PT (3 a.m.
-Tuesday ET), Hollywood trade outlets reported.
+The 9,000-member Writers Guild of America and the Alliance of Motion Picture and Television Producers (AMPTP) spent much of the weekend in negotiations ahead of a midnight PT (6 a.m.
+Tuesday GMT) contract expiration deadline, Hollywood trade outlets reported.

-Variety, citing unnamed sources, said late on Monday that "little progress" had been made in contract negotiations between the WGA and studios.
+A source close to the talks, who wished to remain anonymous because he was not authorized to speak to the media, said there had been "significant moves to reach agreement" over the weekend.

-The Hollywood Reporter said an agreement between the parties "remains elusive" and it was not clear whether the midnight deadline would "bring a deal, a strike or even an extension of talks."
+Variety, quoting sources, said negotiators ended the weekend "with more cautious optimism" about avoiding a strike than previously.
+The Hollywood Reporter said there could be an extension of the talks beyond midnight on Monday.

 The two sides have imposed a media blackout on the talks, which are centered on the revolution in the television industry that has seen the arrival of streaming services like Netflix and Amazon, and a decline from around 22 episodes to 8-1O episodes seasons of scripted comedy or drama.